mhollfelder/docker-xmc-build-environment/README.md

 $ # Must be executed before any other below command
 $ Setup

+$ # This command pipes anything following it to the Docker image
+$ # Can be used to execute commands directly in the container
+$ D#
-$ # This command pipes to the Docker image make
+$ # This command pipes to the Docker image the make command
 $ # Can be used like make command (with relative path from repository root ./)
-$ # Please keep in mind that this runs inside the Docker container directly, also for paths
-$ # Absolute paths are not supported as they would mix local system and container system
 $ make

 $ # Makefile targets